bhmj/pg-api/README.md

     User       string  // at
     Password   string  // runtime :)
     //
-    Schema     string  // schema containing all the API functions MaxConn    int     // (optional) set this to limit the number of open connections }
+    Schema     string  // (mandatory) schema containing all the API functions MaxConn    int     // (optional) set this to limit the number of open connections }
 ```